 As specified in TS 23.501 [2], for UEs belong to the same enterprise or organization, and if they belong to the same 5G VN group, 5G LAN-type services can be applied among them.

 For UEs in a communication that are served by satellite backhaul, if local data switching via UPF on-board can be enabled, then the communication path between two UEs can be significantly shorten by avoiding using ISL and feeder link on the way towards the PSA on the ground.
 If some UEs are served by satellite backhaul and if they are closing to each other, local data switching via a UPF on-board for system efficiency and QoE improvement can be achieved as shown in the Figure 6.7.1-1.
 If UEs are served by different satellites, in order to enable the local data switching between them, N19 forwarding between UPFs on-board should be supported as shown in the Figure 6.7.1-2.
+The UPF on-board can be configured to send usage report for traffic subject to local data switching to the SMF on the ground.

+NOTE: It is assumed that two UEs are served by same SMF while enabling local data switching, and for data subject to local data switching, same QoS treatment is applied on both UE sides.

 Figure 6.7.1-1: Local Data Switching via a UPF on-board